Like Netflix. Like a magazine. You can keep it for just one month. The startup ushers in an era of electric cars as a service and not as a product.

 Do what it takes

-Spartan on some aspects, Canoo will instead have a considerable safety equipment with 7 cameras, 5 radar units and 13 ultrasonic sensors for an advanced level of assisted driving.
-The modularity of the system will allow (always paying a subscription) to find yourself, as if it were a constantly updated Netflix catalog, out of the blue with an autonomous car.
+Spartan in some aspects, Canoo will instead have considerable safety equipment with 7 cameras, 5 radar units and 13 ultrasonic sensors for advanced level assisted driving.
+The modularity of the system will allow (always paying a subscription) to find yourself, as if it were a constantly updated Netflix catalogue, suddenly with a self-driving car.

 Canoe, high hopes and rebellions

-Canoo was founded in 2017 by Ulrich Kranz e Stefan Krause after slamming the door (with a bitter lawsuit still pending) of another startup, Faraday Future.
+Canoo was founded in 2017 by Ulrich Kranz e Stefan Krause after slamming the door (with a bitter lawsuit still ongoing) of another startup, Faraday Future.

 Prior to this controversy, Kranz and Krause gained robust experience in the automotive sector, with several years of work at BMW.
 Also from BMW (he designed the i3 and i8) comes Richard Kim, the designer of Canoo.